AI-and-Blockchain/F23_FamilyPlus/README.md

 * Some explanation of abbreviation:
     *  SK = Secret Key; PK = Public Key; ESK = Ethermeral Symmetric Key; Enc = Encrypt
     * PK_U = Public Key of User; PK_P1 = Public Key of Provider 1
+* Description of the diagram:
+    * The high-level component diagram for the project encompasses two primary entities: the Provider and the User, each equipped with a pair of asymmetric keys, denoted as (SK, PK) for secure communication.

+    * **Provider**
+        * Responsibilities and Actions
+            * Document Preparation: The Provider initiates the process with the possession of a document that they intend to share with the User.
+            * Ephemeral Symmetric Key Generation: To ensure data confidentiality, the Provider generates an ephemeral symmetric key (ESK), a temporary key used exclusively for this specific data exchange.
+            * Document Encryption: Utilizing the ESK, the Provider encrypts the document, securing it against unauthorized access.
+            * IPFS Integration: The encrypted document is then uploaded to the InterPlanetary File System (IPFS), a distributed storage system for decentralized data storage.
+This action results in the acquisition of a unique IPFS link associated with the encrypted document.
+            * Data Encryption for User: The Provider encrypts both the IPFS link and the ESK using the User's public key (PK).
+This ensures that only the User, possessing the corresponding private key (SK), can access and decrypt the data.
+            * Blockchain Entry: The encrypted data, including the IPFS link and ESK, is added to the blockchain using a smart contract.
+This entry is uniquely identified and associated with a predefined string identifier, providing a secure and immutable record.

+        * **User**
+            * Responsibilities and Actions
+                * Blockchain Monitoring: The User periodically monitors the blockchain for any updates or new entries.
+                * Identification of New Document: Upon identifying a new document entry, the User becomes aware of a new data addition to the blockchain.
+                * Data Retrieval: The User retrieves the encrypted cyphertext from the blockchain, preparing to access the document.
+                * cyphertext Decryption: Using their private key (SK), the User decrypts the encrypted cyphertext, revealing the embedded ESK and the IPFS link.
+                * IPFS Interaction: The User uses the obtained IPFS link to access the encrypted document stored on the IPFS network, ensuring that it remains secure and available for retrieval.
+                * Document Decryption: Finally, the User decrypts the document using the ESK, ensuring that the original document is accessible for their use.

 2. **Sequence Diagrams**:
 <img src="./Diagrams/Sequence1.png" alt="drawing" width="400"/>